 It is against this backdrop that EAC approved the NPRM in order to incorporate changes into the NVRA regulations that are consistent with HAVA.
-Prior to the issuance of the NPRM and in anticipation of its role related to updating the NVRA regulations, EAC held several public meetings and public hearings from 2007 through 2010 on NVRA issues.
-This is the second EAC public hearing on the NPRM.
+In anticipation of its role related to updating the NVRA regulations, EAC held several public meetings and a public hearing from 2007 through 2010 on the issues of implementing the requirements of the NVRA.

-In the NPRM, EAC established a lengthy public comment period of over ninety (90) days from the date of publication in the Federal Register.
+EAC established a lengthy public comment period of over ninety (90) days from the date of publication in the Federal Register.
 The deadline for comment is 5 p.m.
 (EST) on November 23, 2010.
-The extended comment period is based on the testimony received by the Commission at its NVRA public hearing in 2007.
+This recommendation is based on the testimony received by the Commission at its NVRA public hearing in 2007.
 The majority of those testifying called for a "robust" comment period.
 From the date of its publication in the Register until November 23rd, EAC invites input regarding the proposals and requests for comment contained in the NPRM from chief State election officials, local election administrators, advocacy groups, and the public.

-EAC will receive comments via regulations.gov, e-mail, and postal mail.
+During the comment period, comments will be received via regulations.gov, e-mail, and postal mail.
 All submissions must include the commission's name and regulation title (i.e. "EAC" and "National Voter Registration Act") for this information and collection recordkeeping requirement.
 All comments received will be publicly posted, including any personal information provided.
 The EAC will post comments without change unless the comment contains profanity or material that is prohibited from disclosure by law.

-Also, EAC will conduct at least one more public hearing such as this one during the comment period at which the Commission can receive input from the public.
-The details of each hearing are available on the EAC's website as they become available.
-Public testimony received during the hearings will be posted on our website as well as Regulations.gov.
+Also, EAC will conduct hearings during the comment period at which the Commission can receive input from the public.
+The details of each meeting will be made available on the EAC's website as they become available.

-Once the comment period closes, all of the comments and testimonies that EAC has received will be reviewed and considered as the Commission moves into the next phase of the process which will end in the issuance of a Final Rule most likely in January 2011.
-As the NPRM indicates, EAC may consider the issuance of more than one Final Rule - one that pertains to HAVA requirements and an additional rule pertaining to non-HAVA requirements.
+Once the comment period closes, all of the comments and testimonies that EAC has received will be reviewed and considered as the Commission moves into the next phase of the process which will end in the issuance of a Final Rule.

-After publishing the Final Rule, the Commission, based on public comments and available evidence, may consider alterations to the design of the national mail voter registration form.
+After publishing the final rule, the Commission, based on public comments and available evidence, may consider alterations to the design of the national mail voter registration form.
 The Commission would consult with the chief State election officials on any redesign of the national mail voter registration form, as required by the statute.